httpwg/wg-materials/interim.md

 Mark (indiv): we want to limit the number of types to avoid the need for bespoke parsers for every new header field.

-Barry: suggest standards action for new types
+Barry Leiba: suggest standards action for new types

 Mark/others: don't need that, don't want even the hint of that.